Quiq/webauthn_proxy/README.md

 ## Getting Started
 First thing you will need to do is build the project.
 See instructions [below](#building) for building the Go code directly, or using Docker.
 It is also available on [on Dockerhub](https://hub.docker.com/r/quiq/webauthn_proxy) if you don't want to build it yourself.

-Next, copy the `config.yml` file from the `sample_config` directory and modify it to meet your needs.
-By default the proxy will look for this file in `/opt/webauthn_proxy` but you can override this by setting the `WEBAUTHN_PROXY_CONFIGPATH` environment variable to the directory where you've stored the file.
+By default the proxy will look for the config file `config.yml` and credentials file `credentials.yml` in `config/`, which is `/opt/config` in the Docker image but you can also override this by setting the `WEBAUTHN_PROXY_CONFIGPATH` environment variable to another directory.

-You will also need a `credentials.yml` file, which is a simple YAML file with key-value pairs of username to credential.
+`credentials.yml` file is a simple YAML file with key-value pairs of username to credential.
 The credential is a base64 encoded JSON object which is output during the registration process.
-You can start with an empty credentials file until you've registered your first user, the path to this file is one of the values in `config.yml`.
+You can start with an empty credentials file until you've registered your first user.

 Now you can start the proxy.
 See instructions [below](#running) for running it directly, or using Docker.
 Once it's started you can register a user by going to _http://localhost:8080/webauthn/register_ (assuming you used 8080 as the server port).
 Enter a username and then click _Register_.
 You will be prompted to select an authenticator to register, which is a browser dependent operation (see below).
 After following the prompts, you will be given a username/credential combination.
 You should add this entry to the credentials file and restart the proxy.